xensio/xensio-main/README.md

-- 👋 Hi, I’m @kaktus-w-blenderze
+- 👋 Hi, I’m @xensio
-- 👀 I’m interested in Programming and photography
+- 👀 I’m interested in Programming and urbex, parkour
-- 🌱 I’m currently learning Java script
+- 🌱 I’m currently learning html and css
 - 📫 How to reach me?
-Discord: KWB_#0347
+Discord: xensio#0347